 Height: 20-24 inches

-Dalmatians are active and energetic dogs, loving to be outdoors.
+Dalmatians are active and energetic dogs, and love to be outdoors.
 They are very playful and love running.

 There’s still no definite info about what this breed was originally bred for.
-This is the first dotted breed in Europe, Asia and Africa.
-They were serving as warriors, hunters, and shepherds before finally becoming the symbol of the English fireman.
+What is known is that it is the oldest spotted breed in Europe, Asia and Africa.
+They were serving as warriors, hunters, and shepherds long before finally becoming the symbol of the US fireman.

 Weight: 50-64 lbs